agentevolution/ae-profiles/readme.txt

 The Genesis Agent Profiles plugin uses custom post types and templates to create a real estate agent directory for Genesis child themes.
 Includes sidebar widget to display a featured agent.

+**New!** Now integrates with AgentPress Listings plugin to display agent's listings on each agent page, and display the listing agent on single listings.
+See the [Installation](http://wordpress.org/plugins/genesis-agent-profiles/installation/) tab for more info.

 == Installation ==

 1. Upload the entire `genesis-agent-profiles` folder to the `/wp-content/plugins/` directory